captainPrime/Politico/README.md

 - Create a test file and run it.

 - Then install express `npm install express`,
-- Install all dependencies on pc by tying the command `npm install`
+- Install all dependencies on pc by running the command `npm install`

-- run app with command `npm start`. this runs the server file of the app and it functions begins
+- run app with command `npm start`. this runs the server file of the app and its functions starts

 # Running Tests
 The test file is written with mocha and this can be run by the command `npm run test`.
 This runs test on all the endpoints connected to the server.js file